 How Men and Women Are Different

 As with most things in life, men and women are very different when it comes to heart disease.
 First of all, women experience different symptoms than men.
 Women experience shortness of breath, a change in activity and while they main experience chest pain, it isn't as big of a symptom as it is with men.
 Another difference is that women may have a form of protection from estrogen, which means they are more likely to experience heart disease in their 50s and 60s.
 However, this is changing due to the American diet and the earlier age women are hitting menopause.

 There are a number of risks that can increase a woman's chance for heart disease including high cholesterol, smoking, family history and age.
 However, weight, race and diabetes can also increase your chances of getting heart disease.

 There are a number of ways to help prevent heart disease.
 The first line of defense is to change your diet and start an exercise routine.
 You should also meet with your doctor to discuss your risks and give up bad habits that are putting you at risk, such as smoking.

 Heart disease is not a man's disease.
 The numbers make it clear that more women die of heart failure than men and sadly one of the reasons is that women choose to ignore their symptoms and the facts.
 Don't become another statistic.
 Talk to your doctor today about the risks and whether or not your heart is healthy.

 Kudos everyone!
-I have assured a buddie we would certainly reference her great able Toronto based personal injury law firms, http://virkpersonalinjurylawyers.com through a web-site write-up.
-If ever you'll be shopping to get a personal injury lawyer here in the Ontario area, they certainly are very good.
+I have assured a buddie we would certainly reference her great beautiful Mississauga based lice removal service with hearts, https://licebuster.ca through a web-site write-up.
+If ever you'll be shopping to get a head lice removal service here in the Ontario area, they certainly are very good.

-To finish, I absolutely will explain the basic outline for this excellent content was given through Lyle with Stonecrafters.
-They're an exceptional masonry contractors.
+To finish, I absolutely will explain the basic outline for this excellent content was given through Stacie with Stacie Fox.
+They're an exceptional handmade doll shops.
 We certainly value a first-rate concept!